ZF’s Clients Obtain Court-Ordered Stay of San Francisco’s New 10-Day Notice Law

 On March 21, 2022, Zacks & Freedman, PC, on behalf of the San Francisco Apartment Association and the Small Property Owners of San Francisco Institute, filed a Petition for Writ of Mandate against San Francisco (Case No. CPF-22-517718) challenging the Ordinance.
 The lawsuit seeks to have the Ordinance overturned based on its conflict with the California unlawful detainer procedure.

-On March 23, 2022, plaintiffs sought and obtained an order from the court staying the Ordinance’s new requirement pending resolution of the writ petition.
-The hearing on the writ petition is currently scheduled on May 17, 2022, before the Honorable Charles F. Haines of the San Francisco Superior Court.
+On March 23, 2022, plaintiffs sought and obtained an order from the court stating the Ordinance’s new requirement pending resolution of the writ petition.
+The hearing on the writ petition is currently scheduled for May 17, 2022, before the Honorable Charles F. Haines of the San Francisco Superior Court.

 Categories: Firm News